HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

     The building of the theory graph can be slow however, and this *does* happen with every invocation of `build` by default.
     To avoid this use `build`’s `--nograph` option.

+    When updating the existing HOL via git, calls to `build` may encounter failures if files are relocated to different directories, preventing rebuilding on the previous build.
+In such instances, please ensure to execute `build cleanall` beforehand.

 # Configuration

 The configuration process is responsible for